Thank you for your votes. We are tabulating all votes and responses.

 As mention before Carmen has a big heart and a big personality.
 She is always in a positive attitude in helping new staff.
 She has trained our new custodial staff members.
 Carmen Rodriguez listens shows respect and has empathy for all.“

-Cleveland Foster – Bass Pro Shop – Daytona Beach, FL – Here is what Eva Jackson had to say when she nominated Cleveland.
+Cleveland Foster – Bass Pro Shop/ ESC Federal – Daytona Beach, FL – Here is what Eva Jackson had to say when she nominated Cleveland.

 ” Cleveland has great leadership skills, organized and he communicates well with his teammates.
 Most importantly, he listens to his team, his managers, and the customers to be sure to provide proper feedback.
 Cleveland has taken many courses from Chemical Safety and use to OSHA certified to how to properly clean to prevent the spread of COVID-19.
 Continuously attends seminars, and online programs to improve his job knowledge as well as leadership skills.